IABTechLab/uid2docs/api/v2/endpoints/post-token-validate.md

 ###  Unencrypted JSON Body Parameters

 - You must include only one of the following parameters: `email`, `email_hash`, `phone`, or `phone_hash`.
-- Inlude the required body parameters as key-value pairs in the JSON body of a request when encrypting it.
+- Include the required body parameters as key-value pairs in the JSON body of a request when encrypting it.
 - To test identities, use the `validate@email.com` email address or `+12345678901` phone number.
 For details, see the FAQs sections in the [UID2 SDK Integration Guide](../guides/publisher-client-side.md) and [Server-Only Integration Guide](../guides/custom-publisher-integration.md) for publishers.

 | Body Parameter | Data Type | Attribute | Description |